Charbatia Air Base: Use by CIA

+Expansion plans and cancellation

 The air base is spread over 2000 acre.
 In 2011, the Government of India which controls the airbase announced that it will be converted into a full-fledged Indian Air Force station with six C-130J Super Hercules transport aircraft.
-But the plans for setting up such a station was subsequently cancelled and the C-130 Hercules transport unit was shifted to Panagarh in West Bengal.
+But the plans for setting up such a station was subsequently cancelled and the C-130 Hercules transport unit was shifted to Panagarh air force base in West Bengal.

+Aviation Research Center

+Charbatia Air base houses aerial reconnaissance post of the intelligence agency's aviation unit, the Aviation Research Centre (ARC).
+The Research and Analysis Wing, India's primary foreign intelligence agency, operates intelligence collection aircraft through the ARC.
+The aircraft are fitted with electronic surveillance equipment and long range cameras capable of taking pictures of targets from high altitudes.